hyperledger/fabric/docs/source/policies/policies.md

 defined in the channel configuration or by explicitly specifying a Signature policy.

-If an endorsement policy is not explicitly specified during the approval step, the default `Endorsement` policy `"MAJORITY Endorsement"` is used which means that a majority of the peers belonging to the different channel members (organizations) need to execute and validate a transaction against the chaincode in order for the transaction to be considered valid.
+If an endorsement policy is not explicitly specified during the approval step, the channel `Endorsement` policy is used which by default is `"MAJORITY Endorsement"`, meaning that a peer from a majority of the organizations belonging to a channel need to execute a transaction against the chaincode in order for the transaction to be considered valid.
 This default policy allows organizations that join the channel to become automatically added to the chaincode endorsement policy.
 If you don't want to use the default endorsement